icinganalysis/icinganalysis.github.io/content/icing_wind_tunnel_test.md

 -->
 >Early examples of icing test scaling are noted

-##Post NACA-ERA:
+##Post NACA-Era:

 AEDC-TR-85-30, "Analysis and Verification of the Icing Scaling Equations"
 >"It would be beneficial to the icing community if the feasibility of using scale models in these tests could be proven."

 NASA-TM-83556 and AEDC-TR-87-23
->"In most icing similitude reports, the criteria for successful similitude are rarely discussed. ... drag coefficient (Cd) was used as an index of similitude by quantitatively indicating how much the shape or ice surface changed."
+>"In most icing similitude reports, the criteria for successful similitude are rarely discussed. ...[Here] drag coefficient (Cd) was used as an index of similitude by quantitatively indicating how much the shape or ice surface changed."

 NASA-TM-106827, "Methods for Scaling Icing Test Conditions"
 >"This study study has established the import of correctly analyzing the leading-edge heat balance in establishing scaling methods."

 Bilanin Pi-Terms
 >"While aircraft size and speed have increased, tunnel facilities have not, making subscale geometric tests a necessity."